In this post, we are going to cover a sensitive topic: how to help struggling readers at home.

 We learn from practice and from making mistakes, but only when we are given proper explanations to our mistakes.

-- Have you been making sure that the reading is appropriate to his / her level?
+Have you been making sure that the books that he/she is reading are appropriate for his / her level?

 I kind of explained this on the previous point, but I wanted to stress it out again, because it is SO important.If the child is offered books that are too advanced for him or her to read, he/she might end up being overwhelmed.

 Besides, the child won’t probably have the capacity of learning from his/her mistakes (as he/she won’t be able to understand the explanations you give him/her) and all of this may contribute to making of this reading experience, a negative one.